teocala/DUBeat/documentation/installation.md

 ### Personalize your problem
-- Other applications/problems can be easily implemented.
-Just implement your own model header as in the `models` folder!
+It is very simple to add a new model/problem in `DUBeat`, just follow the next tips!
+- A new model should follow the same structure as the ones in the models folder.
+This implies that the class should derive from `ModelDG` if it is a stationary problem, while it should derive from `ModelDG_t` if it is a time-dependent problem.
+- The only method that must necessarily be implemented is `assemble_system` that specifies how the linear system of the problem is defined.
+However, also all the other methods can be overridden based on the problem choices.
-  Notice that the addition of a new type of DG matrix needs to be supplemented in the DG_Assemble.hpp methods.
+- The addition of a new type of discontinuous Galerkin local matrix needs to be supplemented in the `assemble_DG.hpp` methods.
 - As for now, simplices meshes can not be built runtime in [deal.II][].
 Therefore, some example meshes are provided in the folder `meshes` and used in the default version.
-  In case you need to use your own `.msh` files, you need to use the version of the `create_mesh` method in ModelDG that accepts a user-defined mesh path.
+  In case you need to use your own `.msh` files, you need to use the version of the `create_mesh` method in `ModelDG` that accepts a user-defined mesh path.
 - If you need to add new scripts or folders, remember to add them to the `make` and `indent` configurations.